open-socialism/open-socialism-site/introduction.md

 #### Wealth / power accumulation is possible

-Communism has ideals of limiting wealth and power accumulation, however it turns out this is an exceptionally difficult to implement.
+Communism has ideals of fair distribution of wealth and power, however it turns out this is exceptionally difficult to implement.
 Humans will naturally seek advantage for themselves and a system designed to limit that needs to be watertight.
 If not corruption and inequality will snowball and society will suffer.

 #### Self interest is aligned to the benefit of the group